-Sanjay Mirchandani Gary Merrill Riccardo Di Blasio Brian Carolan(1) Compensation arrangements annual base salary subject to annual review by our Board of Directors eligible for an annual cash bonus entitled to participate in the employee benefits plans in which our other executives may participate entitled to annual equity awards and a one-time new hire award annual base salary eligible for an annual cash bonus entitled to participate in the employee benefits plans in which our other executives may participate entitled to annual equity awards annual base salary eligible to participate in a sales incentive compensation plan that provides a cash bonus opportunity entitled to participate in the employee benefits plans in which our other executives may participate entitled to annual equity awards and a one-time new hire award a sales incentive compensation plan that provides a cash bonus opportunity Compensation in the event of a termination without "cause" or for "good reason" and other than within 24 months following a "change in control"(2) (subject to execution of a release of claims in favor of the Company) lump sum payment equal to (i) 12 months of his then-current base salary and (ii) his target cash incentive bonus for the year in which termination of employment occurs continued payment of premiums for health insurance for Mr. Mirchandani and his dependents for a period of 18 months twelve months of contin n payment equal to the amou ued group health coverage u for himself and his depender under the Company's group
+Sanjay Mirchandani Gary Merrill Riccardo Di Blasio Brian Carolan(1) Compensation arrangements to annual review by our Board of Directors eligible for an annual cash bonus entitled to participate in the employee benefits plans in which our other executives may participate eligible for an annual cash bonus entitled to participate in the employee benefits plans in which our other executive may participate sales incentive compensation plan that provides a cash bonus employee benefits plans in Compensation in the event • of a termination without "cause" or for "good reason" and other than within 24 months following a "change in control"(2) (subject to execution of a release of claims in favor of the Company) lump sum payment equal to (i) 12 months of his then- current base salary and (ii) his target cash incentive bonus for the year in which termination of employment occurs continued payment of premiums for health insurance for Mr. Mirchandani and his dependents for a period of 18 months months of continued grou rent base salary bayment equal to the amount he v p health coverage under the Cor dependents immediately prior to npany's group health plan as in

-Sanjay Mirchandani Gary Merrill Riccardo Di Blasio Brian Carolan(1)

-Compensation in the event of termination due to death or disability during his term of employment with us and for a period of one year following any termination, may not:

-- entitled to any compensation earned but not yet paid - any outstanding stock options or awards will immediately vest - any stock awards with performance conditions not yet determined will be deemed earned at 100% of target during his term of employment with us and for a period of one year following any termination, the executive may not:

-Restrictive covenants
+COMPENSATION TABLES | INDIVIDUAL AGREEMENTS

-- participate, directly or indirectly, within the United States, in a business in competition with Commvault (other than beneficial ownership of up to one percent of the outstanding stock of a publicly held company) - solicit our employees or customers

-- engage in, or have any interest in, or manage or operate any business that engages in any activity that then competes with any business of the Company or any Commvault subsidiary anywhere in the world (each, a "Competitor") (other than beneficial ownership of up to 5% of the outstanding voting stock of a publicly traded company) - induce any employee of the Company or its subsidiaries to terminate such employment or to become employed by any Competitor - contact, induce or attempt to induce any customer or potential customer (of which the executive had actual knowledge) to purchase products or services from any entity other than the Company, or to cease being a customer of the Company - 1.
-Mr.Carolan departed the Company on June 30, 2022.
-For a further discussion of the terms of Mr.Carolan's individual agreement, see next section, "Brian Carolan". - Each executive's individual agreement defines "cause" and "good reason."
+Sanjay Mirchandani Gary Merrill Riccardo Di Blasio Brian Carolan(1) Compensation in the event of termination due to death or disability any outstanding stock option on earned but not yet paid ons or awards will immediately formance conditions not yet det med at 100% of target Restrictive covenants during his term of employmen with us and for a period of one year following any termination may not: participate, directly or indirectly, within the United States, in a business in competition with Commvault (other than beneficial ownership of up to one percent of the outstanding stock of a publicly held company) solicit our employees or customers the executive may not: engage in, or have any int any activity that then comp subsidiary anywhere in the of up to 5% of the outstand induce any employee of the to become employed by a contact, induce or attempt executive had actual know erest in, or manage or opera betes with any business of the world (each, a "Competitor ding voting stock of a public the Company or its subsidiari ny Competitor to induce any customer or p es to terminate such employment or potential customer (of which the s or services from any entity other

+1. Mr.Carolan departed the Company on June 30, 2022.
+For a further discussion of the terms of Mr.Carolan's individual agreement, see next section, "Brian Carolan".

+2. Each executive's individual agreement defines "cause" and "good reason."